 “I didn’t know that I was expecting the world’s first IVF boy until a reporter knocked on my door and told me!” says Grace Macdonald, mother of Alastair.
 When Grace was told she was infertile in 1974, there was nothing that medicine could do.
 Determined to have a chance of a child, she signed up in secret to a pioneering research programme led by Patrick Steptoe, Robert Edwards and Jean Purdy.

-Grace and Alastair spoke at a special event at Westminster on 28 February 2024 to celebrate 20 years of Fertility Network UK.
+Grace and Alastair will be speaking at a special event taking place at Westminster on 28 February 2024 celebrating 20 years of Fertility Network UK.

 Grace continues: “I had been sworn to secrecy; my parents had no idea I was taking part in the programme – they thought I must be going down to England for cancer treatment or something and not telling them.
 They were over the moon when I told them I was pregnant!